 Won’t I need to see you to sign documents?

-No. The agent will usually coordinate signing of the contract.
+No. The contract can be signed electronically and is usually coordinated by the agent.
 Since the introduction of online conveyancing, it’s now a requirement for me to sign the legal transfer form on your behalf.
 Other documents can be signed electronically, or printed and scanned back.

 Do I need to attend settlement?

 No. You will not have to do anything for settlement on the day.
-Since 1 October 2018 it has been compulsory for most transactions in Victoria to take place online via Pexa, Australia’s online conveyancing platform.
+It is compulsory for most transactions in Victoria to take place online via Pexa, Australia’s online conveyancing platform.
+I will facilitate this process on your behalf.
 With electronic settlements, it is no longer necessary to provide or collect bank cheques or certificates of title.
 Money is paid by EFT and titles are issued electronically.
 Read more about it here.

 How do I know more about you?